ltkdt/Arduino-CubeCatcher/README.md

 - Breadboard
 - Jumper wires
 - 1 Buzzer
-- 2 10k Ohm resistors and 1 220 Ohm resistors
+- 2 10k Ohm resistors
 - 2 push buttons
 - 1 Oled screen with a resolution of 128x64 (Mine is a GME12864 model with SH1106 Driver)